 Round One saw over 1,200 votes cast and produced several upsets, including Al Capone over Richard J. Daley and Al’s Beef over Superdawg.
 There were two extremely tight races as well: the John Hancock Building edged out Lake Shore Drive by less than a one point margin, 50.52 percent to 49.48 percent, and the 2005 White Sox barely lost to the first Bulls championship team, 48.04 percent to 51.96 percent.

-The Cubs started strong, with the 2016 World Series Championship team and Wrigley Field both advancing.
-But the Elite Eight saw both seeds get eliminated, and deep dish pizza and a former president both got benched.
-Now the Final Four is set.
-Michael Jordan vs. the 1985 Bears.
+The Cubs started strong in the Elite Eight, with the 2016 World Series Championship team and Wrigley Field both advancing.
+But this round saw both seeds get eliminated, and deep dish pizza and a former president both got benched.
+Now the Final Four is set: Michael Jordan vs. the 1985 Bears.
 The Sears Tower vs. Portillo’s.
-Whose journey ends here, and who is going all the way?